No, but Medicare Advantage plans do. Out-of-pocket maximums are designed to protect you from high health care costs. Here’s how they work.

 Mark your calendars!
 Here are the dates you need to know for the Annual Enrollment Period.

-The Medicare donut hole is kind of like…a donut!
-Medicare Part D includes a hole, or coverage gap.
+Medicare Part D is kind of like a donut.
+It includes a hole, or coverage gap.